NassimRS/Cleaning-Data-Final-Assignment/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+Here is the complete list of variables:

-## Measurements
+## Variables

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`